 Become a Catechist

-We have a continuous need for catechists (religion teachers) for our program to be sustained and grow.
+We have a continuous need for catechists (faith formation teachers) for our program to be sustained and grow.
 We invite and encourage parents, grandparents, and parishioners to consider joining our ministry.
-It is only with your help and participation that we can accomplish the task of passing on our faith to the families.
-Catechists are responsible for planning and carrying out the designated curriculum.
+It is only with your help and participation that that we can accomplish the task of passing on our faith to the families.
+Catechists are responsible for planning and implementing the designated curriculum.
 We invite you to prayerfully consider joining this ministry.

 What our catechists say…

 “What I thought would be a giving thing, a few hours a week of my time, turned out to be one of the most rewarding experiences of my life.”

 “We plant seeds of faith in the children with God’s grace.
 Our efforts and our prayers will bear fruit at some stage in their life.
 We don’t always see immediate results but quite often a word, a story or even a picture triggers a child’s heart so they want to know more about the love that God has for us.”